Music History and Liberal Arts

 This course is all about exploring why we listen to music, what we use music for, and, in some sense, how music uses us.
 Why do we have the musical preferences that we do?
 Is there really such a thing as “good” music?
 How does music create communities?
 How does music create social change?
 How does music function in our daily lives?
 These are all questions we will examine in depth throughout this course.

 Explore the four dimensions of career development: clarifying your professional value, focusing the opportunity lens, advancing personal growth strategies, and orchestrating a successful job search.
-Throughout the course, you will hear from Berklee alumni and employers about what it takes to succeed in the music industry in today’s climate of change.
+Throughout the course, you will hear from Berklee alumni and employers about what it takes to succeed in the music industry in today’s shifting climate.

 Certificate programs are 3-18 months in duration and are designed for students who want to gain a deeper proficiency in a chosen area.
 No application necessary.